Multiple choice questions in c

 Explanation:

-As we know char data type shows cyclic properties i.e. if you will increase or decrease the char variables beyond its maximum or minimum value respectively it will repeat same value according to following cyclic order:
+As we are aware, the char data type exhibits cyclic properties.
+When you increment or decrement char variables beyond their maximum or minimum values, respectively, they will repeat the same value according to the following cyclic order:

 So,